 I have already written about my writing notebook a few times.
 For those of you who do not yet have a writing notebook, I have just one question… What are you waiting for?
 Seriously.
 Start your writing notebook as soon as possible.
 I have writing notebook tips for writers everywhere, regardless of experience.
 For those of you who already have a writing notebook, this post will hopefully help you to develop a greater understanding of the importance of a writing notebook as well as provide some creative inspiration.

 Let’s start with the notebook itself.
 A majority of famous professional writers as well as freelancers like myself, prefer Moleskine notebooks.
 As far as I’m concerned, they are superior in quality, durability, and physical appearance.
 Their pages are cream in color and the texture is one that provides a unique writing experience in and of itself.
 While they may be quite costly by comparison to other notebooks of similar size, their outstanding reputation and the qualities I have already mentioned amply justify their increased expense.
 If you are on a tight budget, any notebook will do just fine as long as it fits your needs.
-I should mention that TentBlogger has a fantastic collection of writing notebooks, complete with a description and photographs to help you choose.

 What To Write In Your Notebook